In Stock! Ready to Ship! Order Now Before They are Sold Out! Selling Fast! Stock is very low.

-Hispaniensis Gladius (Mainz style) Sword: Most Early versions of the Roman Gladius were wasp waisted with a long point that combined cutting power and stabbing ability in one handy weapon.
+Gladius Hispaniensis (Mainz style) Sword: Used from around 216 BC until 20 BC.
+Most Early versions of the Roman Gladius were wasp waisted with a long point that combined cutting power and stabbing ability in one handy weapon.
 Some of the later versions were made with a straighter blade but still with the long point.
 Even later versions (like the Pompeii pattern) were not waisted and also had a shorter point but were just as effective - and easier to make.
 Both swords served side-by-side for many years and it was not uncommon to find 4th century Legionnaires carrying either models.
 The gladius is known as "the sword that conquered the world".

 Weight: 1.9 lbs.

 5160 Tempered carbon steel blade.

 Guard and tang cap are made from a quality solid brass.

 Wood scabbard with quality leather wrapping and quality brass fittings as the originals.

 A quality sword demands a quality scabbard!
 Just like a great car needs a great paint job.
 They go together.